mia-platform/documentation/docs/fast_data/cast_functions.md

 ![Fast Data new default castFunction](img/fastdata-new-default-castfunction.png)

-If a new default cast function is added on the Console, it will be available in the Cast Function section when you visit the Design area (even if it is not yet stored on your git provider in your fastdata-config.json).
+If a new default cast function is added on the Console, it will be available in the Cast Function section when you visit the Design area (even if it is not yet stored on your git provider in your `fastdata-config.json`).
 When you save the configuration it will be stored in the configuration file.

 ### A default cast function is deleted

-In this case, although a default cast function has been deleted from which Console generates, it will still be available in your configuration (e.g.:  Console remove “defaultCastUnitTimestampToISOString”).
+In this case, although a default cast function has been deleted from which Console generates, it will still be available in your configuration (e.g.: Console removes `defaultCastUnitTimestampToISOString`).
 Let's see an example:

 - Default cast functions as seen in *your* project